 - Ethical living

-With wi-fi access extending across all areas of the campus and a set of tablets designed for outside use, technology is used to enhance our learning and teaching.
+With wi-fi access extending across all areas of the campus and a set of iPads designed for outside use, technology is used to enhance our learning and teaching.

 The design of our purpose-built facility draws on our understanding about the powerful restorative value of the environment and the relationship that it shares with wellbeing and cognition.